Frederick William, Duke of Brunswick-Wolfenbüttel

 Frederick William, Duke of Brunswick-Wolfenbüttel (Friedrich Wilhelm; 9 October 1771 - 16 June 1815), was a German prince and Duke of Brunswick-Lüneburg and Oels.
 Nicknamed "The Black Duke", he was a military officer who led the Black Brunswickers against French domination in Germany.
 He briefly ruled the state of Brunswick-Wolfenbüttel from 1806 to 1807 and again from 1813 to 1815.
+He was killed during the Battle of Quatre Bras, during the Waterloo campaign.

 Life

 Prince Frederick William of Brunswick-Wolfenbüttel was born in Braunschweig as the fourth son of Charles William Ferdinand, Duke of Brunswick-Lüneburg (on the latter's 36th birthday), and Princess Augusta of Great Britain.
 He was the first cousin and brother-in-law (from 8 April 1795) of his friend George IV, Prince Regent of the United Kingdom (from 1811).

 He joined the Prussian army in 1789 as a captain and participated in battles against Revolutionary France.
 In 1805, after his uncle, Frederick Augustus, Duke of Oels, had died childless, Frederick William inherited the Duchy of Oels, a small mediatized principality in Silesia subordinate to the King of Prussia.